dbiir/rainbow/README.md

 In an experimental example, given a 400GB, 1187-column table store as Parquet in a single node HDFS.
 The read bandwidth of HDFS is 100MB/s.
 A query took 907 seconds to read 8 columns (0.3% data, i.e. 1.2GB) from the table.
 While ideally, it may take only 12 seconds.

-Such a huge gap between ideal and reality is cost by disk seeks.
-The columns read by a query may be not continuous on disk so that seek cost become the major part of I/O cost.
+Such a huge gap between ideal and reality is caused by disk seeks.
+The columns read by a query may not be continuous on disk so that seek cost becomes the major part of I/O cost.

 We wrote a **[paper](http://dl.acm.org/citation.cfm?id=3035930)** on narrowing the gap and we have **Rainbow** to implement the solutions in the paper.